belle2/basf2/online_book/basf2/fei.rst

     Then, reconstruct a B\ :sup:`0` meson particle list called ``B0:signal`` from a muon and a pion.

-    NOTE: There is no neutrino reconstructed as it won't be seen in the detector, we will have to remember this later on.
+    **NOTE**: There is no neutrino reconstructed as it won't be seen in the detector, we will have to remember this later on.

 .. admonition:: Hint